modding-hub/MIT-license-edit/README.md

 # edited MIT license
 a license for software
- all creds to th dotnet team
+ all creds to the dotnet team